Robert Peary: Later life and death

 Peary was promoted to the rank of captain in the Navy in October 1910.
 By his lobbying, Peary headed off a move among some U.S. Congressmen to have his claim to the pole evaluated by other explorers.
 Eventually recognized by Congress for "reaching" the pole, Peary was given the Thanks of Congress by a special act in March 1911.
 By the same Act of Congress, Peary was promoted to the rank of rear admiral in the Navy Civil Engineer Corps, retroactive to April 6, 1909.
 He retired from the Navy the same day, to Eagle Island on the coast of Maine, in the town of Harpswell.
 His home there has been designated a Maine State Historic Site.

 After retiring, Peary received many honors from scientific societies for his Arctic explorations and discoveries.
-He served twice as president of The Explorers Club, from 1909 to 1911, and from 1913 to 1916.
+He served twice as president of the Explorers Club, from 1909 to 1911, and from 1913 to 1916.

 In early 1916, Peary became chairman of the National Aerial Coast Patrol Commission, a private organization created by the Aero Club of America.
 It advocated the use of aircraft to detect warships and submarines off the U.S. coast.
 Peary used his celebrity to promote the use of military and naval aviation, which led directly to the formation of United States Navy Reserve aerial coastal patrol units during World War I. After the war, Peary proposed a system of eight airmail routes, which became the genesis of the U.S. Postal Service's airmail system.

 In 1914, Peary bought the house at 1831 Wyoming Avenue NW in the Adams Morgan neighborhood of Washington, D.C., where he lived until his death on February 20, 1920.
 He began renovating the house in 1920, shortly before his death, after which the renovation was taken over by Josephine.
-Josephine sold the house in 1927, receiving a $12,000 promissory note.
+She sold the house in 1927, receiving a $12,000 promissory note.

 He was buried in Arlington National Cemetery.
 Matthew Henson was honored by being re-interred nearby on April 6, 1988.